volcic/motom-toolbox/README.md

 Derzsi, Z., & Volcic, R. (2018).
 MOTOM toolbox: MOtion Tracking via Optotrak and Matlab. _Journal of neuroscience methods._
 ***

 You should find this paper with almost every search engine.
+Thank you!